What qualifies as a fender bender?

 Step 5: Exchange information

-Collect the other driver's full name, phone number, insurance company and policy number, license plate number, driver's license number, and vehicle details.
-Provide the same in return.
+Collect the other driver's name, phone, insurance details, license plate, driver's license number, and vehicle information.
+Give them yours in return.

 Fender bender repair cost by damage type